 In order to start an agile round you need initial documents (Shareholders agreement and Articles etc) in place.
 If you have completed an initial funding round with FounderCatalyst, these will already be produced or you can use your previous documents not produced by FounderCatalyst.

-Do I need a new Subscription and Shareholders Agreement?
+Do I need a new Subscription and Shareholders Agreement (SSA)?

 You don't have a new SSA in agile funding rounds.
-The very thing that makes them agile is the use of an adherence agreement.
+The very thing that makes them agile is the use of an adherence agreement, binding new investors to your existing paperwork.

 Can I use the Agile function if I have existing non-FC paperwork?

 Yes!
-You can authorise (taking care of any consents and the shareholder resolution process) and undertake an agile funding round on FC but using your existing paperwork.
-Our adherence agreement just 'attaches' investors to the existing paperwork.
+You can authorise (taking care of any consents and the shareholder resolution process) and undertake an agile funding round using your existing paperwork.
+The adherence agreement simply attaches investors to that paperwork.

 When are shares issued in an Agile round?

-Shares are issued the moment you mark the money as received on a per investment basis, you don’t need to close the funding round to close each investor or receive the cash from investors.
+Shares are issued the moment you mark the money as received on a per investment basis.
+You don’t need to close the funding round to receive funds or issue shares.

 Can I invite ‘Entry-Level’ investors to my Agile round?